 It is a Java application that works on any platform with Java 1.5.0 or newer.
-See the section on Starting the Enterprise Management console for more details.
+See Using the Enterprise Management console 26 for more details.

 PriceMaster 4 is supplied with a set of custom views for the Enterprise Management Console which allow the control and configuration of PriceMaster using a simple graphical interface.